KRUGER NATIONAL PARK BIOMIMICRY IMMERSION, SKUKUZA

 INTERNATIONALS: payment HERE

-EARLY BOOKING SPECIAL OF 10% less of total price- if book before 20 August 2019.
+BULK BOOKING SPECIAL OF 10% less of total price- if book for two or more people.

 Questions about the expedition: email email@example.com or call 076 578 6574